 Transfer of Good Title to the Property

-The deed to transfer title into from the Seller into the name of the Buyer is called a disposition.
+The deed to transfer title from the Seller into the name of the Buyer is called a Disposition.
 This deed is signed by the Seller.

 Completing the Sale / Purchase